 Magnetic resonance imaging — which is more commonly known as an MRI — is a safe and painless way for you and your doctor to get a really detailed picture of your organs and other structures inside your body.

-MRI creates a 3D picture of the inside of your body.
+An MRI scan creates a 3D picture of the inside of your body.
 Because these images include details of softer tissues, MRI is often used to look for disease or infection, examine your organs and check for soft-tissue damage in your joints throughout your body — from your head to your toes.

-When you choose Bellingham Advanced Medical Imaging for your MRI, you can rest easy knowing your MRI results will be evaluated by a radiologist with specialty training directly related to your exam.
+When you choose Bellingham Advanced Medical Imaging for your MRI imaging center and services, you can rest easy knowing your MRI results will be evaluated by a radiologist with specialty training directly related to your exam.
 Your MRI will help you and your doctor get answers about what is going on inside you and make a plan for treatment.

 How MRI works